Are you wondering where to stay in Santorini? In this post we will be discussing 10 places where your stay in Santorini will be made more enjoyable.

 While many visitors choose to make Akrotiri a day trip destination, it’s worth noting that there are some lovely hotels and villas that offer a range of complimentary services and specialties, such as food, wine, and recommended sightseeing excursions.

-7. Megalochori, affordable place to stay in Santorini
+7. Megalochori, where to stay in Santorini on a budget

 Since its founding in the 17th century, Megalochori has been cited as one of Santorini’s most picturesque villages, with visitors marveling at its surprising resemblance to a movie set rather than living locale.